-The City initiated plans in August 2018 to hire a firm to develop a comprehensive storm drainage and sewer upgrade plan.
+In August 2018, the City initiated plans to develop a comprehensive storm drainage and sewer upgrade plan.
 Necessary repairs and long-term upgrades to the city's aging system are estimated to cost well in excess of \$100 million.
+Engineering field studies began February 2019 toward an analysis of the City's remaining combined sewer system, problem storm drainage areas, and the wastewater treatment plant.
+Findings of this comprehensive study will guide project prioritization for systemwide improvements.